PROSTATE CANCER...as I see

 other friends you'd like to "keep posted" about the details of your "journey" as you go through

-this one of life's trials, check out Caring Bridge & create your own free, continually updateable website to
+this one of life's trials, check out Caring Bridge (previously linked, above) & create your own free, continually updateable website to

 which friends & loved ones can post notes which you & each other can read.
 Of course,